 The best thing one could do is to spend time at the beach.
 To access beaches, one has to travel to Panambur beach (20 kms) or Ullal beach (13 km).
 To reach Ullal beach , take the Mangalore-Kasargod road and look out for the board for Ullal beach.
 This is also called Someshwara beach.
 The waves lashing out at the rocks in Ullal beach makes a good treat for the eyes.Read More

 After our visit to Murdeshwar, we had a good night’s sleep and woke up early the next day.
-We vacated…Read More
+We vacated our hotel at 6…Read More

-During the Diwali holidays of 2010, me and my wife planned on a trip to Mangalore and surrounding places in…Read More
+During the Diwali holidays of 2010, me and my wife planned on a trip to Mangalore and surrounding places in South Karnataka.
+We boarded…Read More